Caregiver Skills Training (CST)

 What to Expect:

-Caregivers will engage in virtual group sessions to learn how to use everyday play and home activities to improve their children’s communication, social skills, and self-help abilities.
-Individual coaching sessions will provide personalized support in the family’s home environment.
-The program aims to increase shared engagement, improve social communication, and reduce challenging behaviors, ultimately decreasing parental stress.
+Caregivers will participate in virtual group sessions to learn how to use everyday play and daily routines to support their child’s communication, social skills, and self-help abilities.
+Individual coaching sessions, primarily delivered virtually, provide personalized guidance to help caregivers apply these strategies in their home and everyday life.
+The program aims to increase shared engagement, improve social communication, reduce challenging behaviours, and ultimately decrease caregiver stress.

 Similar Topics